cyevgeniy/evg.moe/content/js/ts-typinng-dom-events.md

 })
 ```

-For this, we need two things: types for html element events and template literal types.
+For this, **we need two things**: types for html element events and template literal types.

 ## HtmlElementEventMap

 This is the type that maps event names to their callback types.

+**How I've found it?** I searched for "typescript dom event types", and the second
+link redirected me to the [DOM manipulation](https://www.typescriptlang.org/docs/handbook/dom-manipulation.html) page in the typescript documentation.
+There was a link to DOM type definitions, where I searched for string "click".

 ```ts
 interface HTMLElementEventMap extends ElementEventMap, GlobalEventHandlersEventMap {